Radiative Energy Loss in a Temperature-Evolving QGP with Dynamical Constituents: Methods and Results

 Medium-induced radiative energy loss arises from gluon radiation caused by collisional interactions between a high-$p_\perp$ parton and the medium.
 In this study, we derive the first-order opacity radiative energy loss, considering a single collisional interaction between the high-$p_\perp$ parton and the medium, accompanied by the emission of one gluon~\cite{MD_PRC,DH_PRL}.
+In a separate study~\cite{Stojku:2023ell}, we numerically evaluated higher-order opacity corrections within our framework and found that their impact on hadron $R_{AA}$ is small.
+Therefore, the first-order opacity approximation provides a good description within the current formalism.

 As in~\cite{DH_Inf,MD_PRC,DH_PRL}, we describe the medium as a quark-gluon plasma at temperature $T$ and zero baryon density, consisting of $n_f$ effective massless quark flavors in equilibrium with gluons.
 The key distinction between~\cite{MD_PRC,DH_PRL} and this study lies in the treatment of the medium's thermal equilibrium.
 In~\cite{MD_PRC,DH_PRL}, a global thermal equilibrium was assumed, where the temperature $T$ is constant throughout the QGP evolution.
 In contrast, this study accounts for local thermal equilibrium, incorporating temperature variations as the QGP evolves in space and time.